SoummoSsj/Paper-Summary/README.md

 2) Improving Human Activity Recognition using ML and Wearable Sensors by Gael S. Mubibya, Jalal Almhana.
 3) Real time RFID based item tracking using IoT & efficient inventory managment using machine learning by Msihra and Mohapatro.

-The goal of these summaries are to provide insite to these research papers.
+The goal of these summaries are to provide insight to these research papers.